qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ### Your First MATLAB Robotics Program

-Let’s go ahead and create a program to drive the robot forward until it rams into something.
-To do this we’ll need to first learn how to control the robot’s wheels.
-In order to send a velocity to each of the robot’s wheels we will need to create a publisher for the /raw_vel topic.
+Let's go ahead and create a program to drive the robot forward until it rams into something.
+To do this we'll need to first learn how to control the robot's wheels.
+In order to send a velocity to each of the robot's wheels we will need to create a publisher for the /raw_vel topic.

 ```MATLAB
 pub = rospublisher('/raw_vel');